These clean beauty brands with zero waste packaging are a cut above your average non-toxic beauty company!

 …or better yet, combine a few of those qualities!

-Vegan and fully organic Zao is a brand you can trust!
-They offer a refill system that allows users to purchase cosmetics that you just pop into the original tube, compact or jar, which is great.
-And did I mention that Zao’s packaging is made out of sustainably harvested bamboo, making it both stylish and durable?
+Vegan and fully organic, Zao is a beauty brand you can trust!
+They offer a refill system that allows users to purchase cosmetics that you just pop into the original plastic-free tube, compact, or jar.
+This means you’re saving not only on the energy used to create new packaging, but the packaging materials themselves.

-Clean has released a scent that revolutionises the way you experience fragrances, since all of them are based solely on natural ingredients.
-For example, one of my favourites, Blonde Rose, contains the aromas of rose, jasmin and peonies – but there are plenty of other varieties to choose from, including woodsy, green and citrus scents.
+Clean Beauty has released a line of perfumes that revolutionises the way you experience fragrances, since all of them are based solely on natural ingredients.
+For example, one of my favourites, Blonde Rose, contains the aromas of rose, jasmin and peonies – and all the ingredients are plant based.
+But there are plenty of other varieties to choose from, including woodsy, green and citrus scents.

 3. Kjaer Weis

 This zero waste beauty brand was founded by the Danish Kirsten Kjaer Weis to ensure that her line of beauty products would align with luxury beauty, using Certified Natural or Certified Organic ingredients.
 Her concern for sustainability extends also to the intelligent zero waste packaging she provides.
 It is durable, beautiful, and made to last for years.